ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 2. Click on update</br>
 2.1 Click back to forum</br>
 2.2 Navigate back to comment, click update, change comment and click add comment</br>
+3. Navigate back to comment, click delete</br>
-3. Navigate back to comment, click delete, click cancel on the delete template</br>
+3.1 Navigate back to comment, click delete, click cancel on the delete template</br>
-3.1.
+3.2.
 Click delete on the comment, click delete comment on the delete template</br>
 4. Navigate to a post with more then 3 comments</br>
 4.1.
 Click on second page of comments</br>
 5. Go to a none exist post/comment e.g.https://junior-dev-talent.herokuapp.com/forum/update/comment/8
-6. Log in to django admin, click on comments and the user name to edit, update a field, click save, navigate to comment on the site
+6. Log in as superuser,  click on comments and the user name to edit, update a field, click add comment

 This action was tested on a not logged user and logged in user